wilsonmar/mac-setup/README.md

 * MEDIA_TOOLS Audacity, Camtasia, Snagit, etc.
 <br /><br />

-Yes, you can just run brew yourself.
+Yes, you can just run brew yourself, one at a time.
 But logic in the script goes beyond what Homebrew does, and <strong>configures</strong> the component just installed:

    * Install dependent components where necessary
    * Display the version number installed (to a log)